 The time for the payment of taxes has been extended after all.
-As thing now stand the taxpayers who have fail ed to come to time will have unitl Feb.
-1 to do so.
-Friday morning the special commission in whom is vested the right to extend the time, consisting of the governor, the comptroller general and the attorney general met and it was de oided to extend the time till the day named.
-The State says this action was the result of the action of the house in adopting the Ashley resolution providing for the extension until March 1.
-The commission has been strongly against any extension this year, but the legislature seemed determined to pro wide for one.
+As thing now stand the taxpayers who have fail ed to come to time will have unit!
+Feb.
+I to do so.
+Friday morning the special commission in whom is vested the right to extend the time, consisting of the governor, the comptroller general and the attorney general met and it was de eided to extend the time till the day named.
+The State says this action was the result of the action of the house in adopting the Ashley resolution providing for the extension until March 1 The commission has been strongly against any extension this year, but the egislature seemed determined to pro wide for one.
 The comptroller asserted that an extension till March I would tangle up the books all over the State that it would be a serious matter.
 The result was the action taken Friday, which, it is said, will prove satisfactory to the senate.
-Those who have failed to pay Hands and Lips, Erysipelas. their taxes will be glad to hear of this It is something everybody will hear of it with regret.
+Those who have failed to pay their taxes will be giad to hear of this It is something everybody action, but every treasurer and auditor will hear of it with regret. survivors may know, at least, where it

-True Chivalry.
+True Chivalry

-boy was riding an old wornout, broken Columbia, S. C down mule that wouldn't trot if a locomotive were to push it along.
-The boy held a bundle in his hand and was using his coat as a saddle The mule had almost stopped in the muddy street and in his efforts to coax the animal, he dropped his bundle and his coat fell into the mud below.
-A prominent bank president of Greenville was on the street nearby at the time noticed the discomfiture of the black African.
-With the kind and tender heart, characteristic history which all true Carolinians of a true southerner, this moneyed man waded through mud and with the same motive he would have had had he been waiting on President McKinley handed this little coon his bundle, as sisted him arranging his coat and with the aid of a switch managed to coax the mule on.
-This act of the well I beg herewith to submit the corres- known bank president is worthy of impondence and the records for such dis- | itation. - Greenville News.

-The Pen Must Go.
+A little ragged, dirty, typical negro boy was riding an old wornout, broken down mule that wouldn't trot if a locomotive were to push it along.
+The boy held a bundle in his hand and was using his coat as a saddle The mule had almost stopped in the muddy street and in his efforts to coax the animal, he pathy with the board, and it looks as if the executive committee for and to be dropped his bundle and his coat fell inthe old county board must go.
+The the property of the last survivor of the street board has determined to probe regiment.
+There are still about 40 surpresident of Greenville was on the street nearby at the time noticed the discomfiture of the black African.
+With the These are precious relies and have a kind and tender heart, characteristic man waded through mud and with the same motive he would have had hed he been waiting on President McKinley the mule on.
+This act of the well known bank president is worthy of imThe Pen Must Go.

 A stationer is thus quoted in the Philadelphia Record: "Just as the nineteenth century brought the steel pen in place of the quill, so will the twentieth century see the typewriting machine take he place of the pen.
 The effect is already very noticeable.
-Last year we didn't sell half as many pens as we sold five years ago, and the I shouldn't be surprised to see the pen maufacturers go out of business with in a few years.
-Indeed, it is not beyend the range of possibility hat a hundred years from now bandwriting, if not exactly regarded as a lost ar will at least by looked upon as a relic 9.
-1900, the legislature of South Caro-lina ceded to the United States title writing will be treasured as curiosi-
+Last year we didn't sell half as many pens as we sold five years ago, and the teorease has been steady each year.
+Some large buisness houses have a system of keeping books with typewriting m chines, and when this becomes more simplified it is bound to be universal.
+I shouldn't be surprised to see the pen maufacturers go out of business with in a few years.
+Indeed, it is not beyend the range of possibility hat a hundred years from now handwriting, if not exactly regarded as a lost ar will at least by looked upon as a relic 1900, the legislature of South Caro-ina ceded to the United States title writing will be treasured at curiosi-